 Program OverviewPrinter Friendly

-Centennial College's Marketing - Corporate Account Management program prepares you for an exciting and financially rewarding career as a corporate account management professional in the business-to-business (B2B) marketplace.
+Centennial College's Marketing – Corporate Account Management program will prepare you for an exciting and financially rewarding career as an account manager/sales professional in the business-to-business (B2B), government and institutional marketplaces.

-In this graduate certificate business program, you learn that because today's customers are well informed and expect more customized solutions, corporate account management professionals must have a solid foundation in all areas of marketing, sales and service.
+In this business graduate certificate program, you'll learn that because today's customers are well informed and expect more customized solutions, account managers must have a solid foundation in all areas of sales, marketing and service.
 This includes prospecting, networking, relationship building, closing and post-sales activities.

-As such, in interactive and practical courses, you learn how to put the customer first with an entrepreneurial mindset that adapts to diverse customer needs while you develop and practice skills specifically in:
+As such, in interactive and practical courses, you'll learn how to put the customer first with an entrepreneurial mindset that adapts to diverse customer needs while you develop and practice skills in:

-- Business financial literacy to create compelling customer value propositions.
+- Business and financial literacy to create compelling customer value propositions;

-- Educating and informing buyers through digital content and omni-channel marketing practices.
+- Engaging buyers and influencers through digital content and omnichannel marketing;

 Program OutlinePrinter Friendly

-- Thanks to the Corporate Account Management program's hands-on training in Salesforce automation software, you will be able to make a smooth transition into the workplace.
+- Thanks to the Corporate Account Management program's hands-on training in the Salesforce CRM platform automation software, you will be able to make a smooth transition into the workplace.

-- School of Business professors have extensive experience in sales and account management in the business-to-business settings.
+- The Business School professors have extensive experience in sales and account management in the business-to-business settings.

-- Small class environments allow you to interact with faculty members and your fellow peers.
+- Interactive learning environments allow you to connect with faculty members and your fellow peers.

 - Learn to thrive under pressure and develop excellent interpersonal, listening and oral communication skills.